k6rfm/gandi-ddns/README.md

 The script was developed for those behind a dynamic IP interface (e.g. home server/pi/nas).

 Forked by Rich McAllister (k6rfm) to supporting ipv6 (setting AAAA records.)
-This required changing to ifconfig.co as the IP service
+This required changing to ifconfig.co as the IP service.
+Later changes to the services allowed changing back to ipify.org, the script now has the code for either and allows selection in the config.txt.
+I've been using ipify.org for some time, and it is preferable since it allows requests to be made in pure python instead of forking a curl. so the script should work on windows.
+Note that I have not tested it on Windows!

 The config-template.txt file should be renamed to config.txt, and modified with your gandi.net API key, domain name, and A-record (@, dev, home, pi, etc).